robert-thaggard/courtney-plugin/README.md

-This is a plugin for Courtney!
-Hooray!
+This is a simple Wordpress plugin to enable sending network-wide E-mails.